WHERNTO: wellnes erudite righton

 7.5 Tebentafusp (Kimmtrak) Regulatory Approval

-- Discovery: Tebentafusp (Kimmtrak) became the first immunotherapy to reach clinical trials and regulatory approval without any in vivo animal pharmacodynamic data.
+- Discovery: Tebentafusp (Kimmtrak) became the first immunotherapy to reach clinical trials and regulatory approval without in vivo animal pharmacodynamic data.

 - Validation: Because the drug lacked activity in any animal species, the sponsors relied entirely on human-centric NAMs to justify safety and efficacy for its IND submission.